oracle-livelabs/apex/workflows/4-add-human-tasks.md

 4. In the Create Task Definition Wizard, enter the following details and Click **Create**.
     - For **Name**, enter **Appointment Request**.
-    - For **Subject**, enter **Appointment for &PATIENT_NAME. on &APPOINTMENT_DATE.**
+    - For **Subject**, enter **Appointment for &PATIENT\_NAME. on &APPOINTMENT\_DATE.**
     - Set **Priority** to **3-Medium**.

     ![Creating Task Definition](./images/create-task-definition.png " ")

-3. In the Edit Task Definition page, notice that the Task Details Page Number is empty.
+5. In the Edit Task Definition page, notice that the Task Details Page Number is empty.
 Click on the **Create Task Details** Page button to generate the details page for this task.
 You get a popup dialog asking if the next available page number should be used.
 Click **OK**.
 You will find that the Task Details Page Number is replaced by the Task Details Page URL containing the link to the generated Details Page.

     ![Creating Task Details page](./images/create-task-details-page.png " ")
     ![Creating Task Details page confirm](./images/create-task-details-page1.png " ")

   You will find that the Task Details Page Number is replaced by the Task Details Page URL containing the link to the generated Details Page.

-4. In the Task Definitions Page, Click **Appointment Request** and then configure the Action Source by selecting **SQL Query** and providing the following SQL statement.
-This step ties our task to the system of records, in this case, the doctor records.
+6. In the Task Definitions Page, Click **Appointment Request** and then in the **Appointment Request** task definition, under settings,
+    - For Actions Source, select **SQL Query**
+    - Under **Actions SQL Query**, Copy and paste the below SQL Query

     ```
     <copy>